PennyHow/PyTrx/docs/Links.rst

 Acknowledgements
 ----------------

-This work would not have been possible without the CRIOS (Calving Rates and Impact on Sea Level) project, who own the example image sets distributed with PyTrx.
+PyTrx was initially developed and released as part of the `CRIOS (Calving Rates and Impact on Sea Level) <https://www.researchinsvalbard.no/project/20000000-0000-0000-0000-000000007037/project-info>`_ project.
+Example image sets and camera data from Svalbard glaciers are provided by CRIOS.
+PyTrx's continued development and maintenance is funded by an `ESA Living Planet Fellowship <https://eo4society.esa.int/projects/griml/>`_.

 Parts of the georectification functions in the PyTrx toolbox were inspired and translated from `ImGRAFT <http://imgraft.glaciology.net/>`_, a photogrammetry toolbox for Matlab (`Messerli and Grinsted, 2015 <https://www.geosci-instrum-method-data-syst.net/4/23/2015/gi-4-23-2015.html>`_).
 Where possible, ImGRAFT has been credited for in the corresponding PyTrx scripts (primarily some passages in the CamEnv.py script) and cited in relevant PyTrx publications.